 Risk Management of Environmental Aspects and Impacts

-CapitaLand's EMS provides a systematic process to manage the environmental impacts and to continuously improve its environmental performance.
+CapitaLand's EMS provides a systematic process to manage environmental impact and to continuously improve its environmental performance.
 A key element is to identify and manage significant environmental aspects of its business operations that can potentially have a negative impact on the environment.
-The significance level of each environmental aspect and impact is assessed using a risk assessment technique based on factors comprising the likelihood of the occurrence, severity of the impact and control measures implemented.
+The significance level of each environmental aspect and impact are assessed using a risk assessment technique based on factors comprising the likelihood of the occurrence, severity of the impact and control measures implemented.

-CMT strives to minimise impacts such as resource depletion, carbon emissions and waste generation.
+CMT strives to minimise environmental impact in areas such as resource depletion, carbon emissions and waste generation.
 This is done by setting environmental targets such as green building rating targets, carbon emissions, energy and water usage reduction targets, participating in stakeholder engagement activities, as well as implementing various measures to achieve them.
-For more details, please refer to the table '2016 Key Performance Indicators'.

 Internal and External Audits

-CapitaLand has in place an internal audit system to ensure the conformance and effective implementation of its EMS to ISO 14001 international standards.
+CapitaLand has in place an internal audit system to ensure the conformance and effective implementation of its EHSMS to international standards.
 External audits are conducted annually by a third-party accredited certification body.

-Green building ratings and certifications help assure and demonstrate the quality of CMT's portfolio.
+Building and Construction Authority (BCA) Green Mark certifications help assure and demonstrate the quality of CMT's properties.
 These ratings serve as an external validation that key environmental aspects have been considered in CMT's project design, development and operations.

 Green Building Rating

-CMT is committed to achieving Green Mark certification for all of its portfolio by 2020, in support of the Singapore government's Green Building Master Plan.
-As at 31 December 2016, 14 of our properties have achieved green certification.
+CMT is committed to achieving Green Mark certification for all properties by 2020, in support of the Singapore Government's Green Building Master Plan.
+As at 31 December 2017, 14 of our operating properties have achieved at least a Green Mark Gold certification.